maxdarling/typing-game/notes.md

 - Game ideas
   - Game loop:
     - Have a timer
-    - Each word gives a bonus time/there are *some* checkpoints gicing you extra time
+    - Each word gives a bonus time/there are *some* checkpoints giving you extra time
     - Errors decrease your timer
     - You have a global points: the total time